sodadata/docs/soda/route-failed-rows.md

 pandas_frame1 = pd.DataFrame(data_list)

 # Soda executes checks on column names in lowercase.
-# Where applicable, identify camel case column names and convert them to lowercase. 🐪
+# Where applicable, identify camel or snake case column names and convert them to lowercase. 🐪 🐍
 camelcase_columns = [col for col in pandas_frame1.columns if col != col.lower()]
 camelcase_to_lower = {col: col.lower() for col in camelcase_columns}
 pandas_frame1.rename(columns=camelcase_to_lower, inplace=True)